iissa-dev/DotNet-Project-Generator/README.md

 *   Organizes internal folders (Entities, Interfaces, DTOs, etc.).
 *   Automatically installs essential **NuGet Packages** (EF Core, JWT, Swagger).
 *   Sets up all **Project References** (Dependencies) correctly.
-*   Includes a `.gitignore` file to keep your repo clean.

 ## 🛠️ How to Use

 1.  **Open PowerShell** as Administrator.